farman-a-shah/tune_coding_challenge/README.md

 npm (Node Package Manager) is required for the React App.
 Please see the details here and install the npm first:
 <pre>https://www.npmjs.com/get-npm</pre>

-Open command prompt inside <git root>/app folder where package.json is located.
+Open command prompt inside &lt;git root&gt;/app folder where package.json is located.
 And run the following command:

 <pre>npm install</pre>